-- 10(1) When a vacancy occurs for an elected councillor, the remaining councillors may appoint another member to fill the vacancy until the earlier of: - (a) the expiry of the term of office of the elected councillor; or - (b) the date on which a member is elected to fill the vacancy in accordance with this Act and the bylaws. - (2) A vacancy in the membership of the council does not impair the ability of the remaining councillors to act.
+- 10(1) When the office of a person elected or appointed as a councillor pursuant to clause 7(2)(a) becomes vacant, the remaining councillors may appoint another person to fill the vacancy until the earlier of: - (a) the expiry of the term of office of the person who ceased to be a councillor; and - (b) the day on which a person is elected or appointed to fill the vacancy in accordance with this Act and the bylaws. - (2) A vacancy in the membership of the council does not impair the power of the remaining councillors to act. - (3) If the licence of a member serving as a councillor is suspended, the member's powers and duties as a councillor are suspended for the same period.